 A student of Dr. Hye-Jung Hong, "Claire" Malgeum Kang is pursuing a Master of Music degree in Piano Performance at Missouri State University.
 Born in Seoul, Korea, Claire attended Gyeonggi Arts High School and received her Bachelor of Musical Arts degree at Seokeong University with the highest honor.
 While attending Seokeong University, she received the Dean's scholarship for academic excellence.
 In 2016, she won the Henrietta Keller Music Scholarship at Missouri State University.
 Other honors and awards include top prize at the 2013 Korean Young Artist Piano Competition and an invitation to attend the Seoul Arts School International Music Festival.
 Ms. Kang is also an active collaborator.
 In 2015, she gave a piano duo recital with pianist Eunhee Kho at the Mozart Concert Hall in Seoul.
 Last year, she gave a recital with Darwyn Apple, former first violinist of Saint Louis Symphony Orchestra, at the Hammons Hall of Performing Arts Center in Springfield, Missouri.

-This award is presented to a graduating senior who has demonstrated exemplary musicianship and who desires to pursue a university degree in music.
+This award is presented to graduating seniors who have demonstrated exemplary musicianship and who desire to pursue a university degree in music.